Ship Agent Port Operations

 • Safety Agency

-The IMO (International Maritime Organization) introduced standard documents under the Convention on Facilitation of International Marine Traffic (FAL Convention) in other words the IMO FAL Forms for the report and clearance of ships.
-IMO FAL Forms involve:
+The IMO (International Maritime Organization) introduced standard documents under the Convention on Facilitation of International Marine Traffic (FAL Convention), commonly known as IMO FAL Forms.
+These forms are designed to simplify and standardize ship reporting and clearance formalities.
+IMO FAL Forms include:

 • General Declaration